 16 Nov How Does Vaping Affect Your Teeth and Gums?

-The idea that vaping is “healthier” for you than cigarettes is an extremely common and very dangerous myth.
-Although e-cigarettes, also known as vapes, do not contain tobacco, they still have a very high nicotine content and can have detrimental effects on your oral and overall health.
+Vaping has become a popular alternative to traditional smoking over the years, especially among teens and young adults.
+Many people think that e-cigarettes, also known as vapes, are safer and healthier than smoking cigarettes, but that is a dangerous myth.
+Although e-cigarettes do not contain tobacco, they still have a very high nicotine content and can have detrimental effects on your oral and overall health.
 Here’s what you should know about vaping and how it affects your mouth, gums, and teeth.

 Regardless of how you consume it, nicotine is a substance that is harmful to your teeth, gums, and entire oral cavity.
 Oral nicotine ingestion can damage your oral health permanently, causing:

 - Tooth sensitivity

 Regularly vaping decreases saliva production and leads to dry mouth, which allows bacteria to thrive.
 Dry mouth also increases the risk of cavities, bad breath, and gum disease.
 If any of these issues become too severe, you may end up facing tooth loss, tooth extraction, root canals, or even dentures.
 Vaping might even cause your gums to recede, which exposes the more sensitive areas of your teeth to bacteria and increases your risk for tooth sensitivity and cavities.